Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 At what amount does "luxury" start in Ivory Coast right now?

-In Ivory Coast, "luxury" real estate typically starts around $600,000 (about 335 million XOF, or roughly 560,000 EUR), which is where you begin to find properties that combine both a trophy location and high-end finishes, not just one or the other.
+In Ivory Coast, luxury real estate in Abidjan generally starts at around $600,000 (roughly 335 million XOF or about 560,000 EUR), which is the price point where you begin seeing properties that combine a trophy location with genuinely high-end finishes and full security systems.

 Which areas are truly high-end in Ivory Coast right now?

-The truly high-end neighborhoods in Ivory Coast right now are concentrated in Cocody Riviera (top pockets like Riviera Golf and Riviera Palmeraie), Plateau (for prime apartments and penthouses), and select streets of Marcory Biétry and Zone 4.
+The truly high-end neighborhoods in Ivory Coast right now are concentrated in Cocody Riviera Golf, Cocody Bonoumin, select streets of Cocody Deux-Plateaux Vallon, Marcory Bietry, and the top floors of Plateau's best residential towers.

 How much does it really cost to buy, beyond the price, in Ivory Coast in 2026?